10 Tips To Avoid Autoimmune Flares During The Holidays

 Adjust Your Holiday Mindset

 1. Start each day with a body-mind scan.
 How did you sleep?
 Are you thirsty?
 What do your eyes say back to you in the mirror?
-Are you having your morning BM?
+Are you having your morning poop?
 Is there anything internally that needs your attention before you set your sights on your external list of responsibilities?
 This will help you set the course for the remainder of the day ... even if that means pushing off an activity or two.

 2. Delegate, delegate, delegate.
 You don't have to do it all.

 The Internet can take your shopping orders.
 Your kids or partner can help with clean up.
 Hire a cleaner for a day or call a friend if you're wiped and you have a crowd coming ... what can you do to service YOU?
 There have been many a times when one of my friends has been down and out, and us girls (the tribe) steps up to pick up the slack.
-Ask for help if you need it.

 And don't be afraid to say "No Thank You."
 Establishing and maintaining healthy boundaries takes practice and consistency.
 Once mastered, it is a gift not only to yourself, but to others because if you go into a situation not really wanting to be there or pushing yourself beyond your physical limits, no one wins.